deepglint/EasyQuant/README.md

 # EasyQuant: Post-training Quantization via Scale Optimization

 EasyQuant(EQ) is an efficient and simple post-training quantization method via effectively optimizing the scales of weights and activations.
-Our paper is available in [docs/EasyQuant.pdf](./docs/EasyQuant.pdf)
+Our paper is available on [arXiv](https://arxiv.org/pdf/2006.16669.pdf)

 ## Requirements